Known Issues: Blackboard Learn

 A small number of older webpages still rely on the legacy QuickTime 7 web plug-in to play media.
 This plug-in is no longer enabled in recent versions of OS X and some web browsers.
-This article will help you solve these problems.
+Learn how to solve QuickTime related problems.

 Sometimes, the video or audio content in a web page cannot be properly downloaded and displayed in Firefox.
 A required plugin may be missing, outdated, blocked, in conflict with another plugin or extension, or the content may be blocked for some reason.
-This article will help you solve these problems.
+Learn more about Firefox audio and video issues.

 Users should try clearing their browser's cache if they experience a blank white screen when trying to access a test or quiz in Blackboard.
 How-to guides on clearing the cache in a browser can be found on our Blackboard Support webpage under the "Browser Issues" section.